Sanjay-00/MLOps--Vehicle-Insurance-Data-Pipeline/README.md

 # 🚗 Vehicle Insurance Prediction – End-to-End MLOps Project

 Welcome to the **Vehicle Insurance Prediction MLOps Project**!
+This project is designed to **predict whether a customer will opt for vehicle insurance** based on their personal and vehicle-related details using a machine learning model.

-This project is designed to **impress recruiters, engineers, and MLOps enthusiasts** by showcasing an end-to-end production-grade ML pipeline.
+In addition to delivering accurate predictions, this project is built to **impress recruiters, engineers, and MLOps enthusiasts** by showcasing an **end-to-end production-grade ML pipeline**.
 Leveraging tools like **Docker, GitHub Actions, MongoDB Atlas, AWS (ECR, EC2, S3), and FastAPI**, the project seamlessly covers everything from data ingestion to real-time deployment.

 ---

 ## 🌟 Key Highlights

+✅ **ML Problem Solving**: Predict customer vehicle insurance uptake based on input features like age, gender, region, vehicle age, and driving license history.
 ✅ **Modular Architecture**
 🔁 **Complete MLOps Lifecycle**
 ☁️ **Cloud Integration**: MongoDB Atlas, AWS S3, EC2, ECR